arcan1s/awesome-widgets/CONTRIBUTING.md

   ```

 * `Q_PROPERTY` macro is allowed and recommended for QObject based classes.
 * Qt macros (e.g. `signals`, `slots`, `Q_OBJECT`, etc) are allowed.
-In other hand
-`Q_FOREACH` (`foreach`) is not allowed use `for (auto &foo : bar)` instead.
+In other hand `Q_FOREACH` (`foreach`) is not allowed use `for (auto &foo : bar)` instead.
-* Current project standard is **C++17**.
+* Current project standard is **C++23**.
 * Do not use C-like code:
     * C-like style iteration if possible.
-Use `for (auto &foo : bar)` and
-      `std::for_each` instead if possible.
+Use `for (auto &foo : bar)` and `std::for_each` instead if possible.
 It is also recommended to use iterators.
     * C-like casts, use `const_cast`, `static_cast`, `dymanic_Cast` instead.
-Using
-      of `reinterpret_cast` is not recommended.
-It is highly recommended to use
-      `dynamic_cast` with the exception catching.
-It is also possible to use
-      `qvariant_cast` if required.
+Using of `reinterpret_cast` is not recommended.
+It is highly recommended to use `dynamic_cast` with the exception catching.
+It is also possible to use `qvariant_cast` if required.
     * C-like `NULL`, use `nullptr` instead.
-    * C-like constant definition, use `const vartype foo = bar` definition instead.
+    * C-like constant definition, use `static const vartype foo = bar` definition instead.
 * Abstract classes (which have at least one pure virtual method) are allowed.
 * Templates are allowed and recommended.
-Templates usually should be described
-  inside header not source code file.
+Templates usually should be described inside header not source code file.
 * Hardcode is not recommended.
-But it is possible to use cmake variables to
-  configure some items during build time.
+But it is possible to use cmake variables to configure some items during build time.
 * Build should not require any additional system variable declaration/changing.
 * Any line should not end with space.
 * Do not hesitate move public methods to private one if possible.
 * Do not hesitate use `const` modifier.
-In other hand `volatile` modifier is not
+In other hand `volatile` modifier is not recommended.
-  recommended.
 * New lines rules:
     * One line after license header.
     * One line between header group declaration (see above).
-    * Two lines after header declaration and before declaration at the end of a
+    * Two lines after header declaration and before declaration at the end of a file.
-      file.
     * One line after class and types forward declarations in headers.
     * One line before each method modifiers (`public`, `public slots`, etc).
     * Two lines between methods inside source code (`*.cpp`).
     * One line after `qCDebug()` information (see below).
     * One line inside a method to improve code reading.
 * Each destructor should be virtual.
 * Class constructor should have default arguments.
-Use `QObject *parent` property
-  for QObject based classes.
+Use `QObject *_parent` property for QObject based classes.
 * QObject based classes constructors should have explicit modifier.
 * Create one file (source and header) per class.
 * `else if` construction is allowed and recommended.
 * 'true ? foo : bar' construction is allowed and recommended for one-line assignment.
-* Any global pointer should be assign to `nullptr` after deletion and before
+* Any global pointer should be assigned to `nullptr` after deletion and before initialization.
-  initialization.
 Exception: if object is deleted into class destructor.
 * Do not use semicolon in qml files unless it is required.
 * Any method argument including class constructors should start with `_`.

 Comments
 --------

-Please do not hesitate to use comments inside source code (especially in non-obvious
+Please do not hesitate to use comments inside source code (especially in non-obvious blocks).
-blocks).
 Comments also may use the following keywords:

 * **TODO** - indicates that some new code should be implemented here later.
-Please
-  note that usually these methods should be implemented before the next release.
+Please note that usually these methods should be implemented before the next release.
 * **FIXME** - some dirty hacks and/or methods which should be done better.
-* **HACK** - hacks inside code which requires to avoid some restrictions and/or
-  which adds additional non-obvious optimizations.
+* **HACK** - hacks inside code which requires to avoid some restrictions and/or which adds additional non-obvious optimizations.

 Do not use dots at the end of the comment line.

 Development
 -----------

 * Officially the latest libraries versions should be used.
-In addition it is
-  possible to add workarounds for all versions (usually by using preprocessor
-  directives); in this case patches should be placed to `packages` directory.
+In addition, it is possible to add workarounds for all versions (usually by using preprocessor directives); in this case patches should be placed to `packages` directory.
 * Build should not contain any warning.
 * Try to minimize message in Release build with logging disabled.
-It is highly
-  recommended to fix KDE/Qt specific warning if possible
+It is highly recommended to fix KDE/Qt specific warning if possible
 * Do not use dependency to KDE libraries if there are no any strictly necessary.
 Exceptions are KNotification and KI18n libraries.
 * It is highly recommended to use submodules for third party libraries if possible.
 * The main branch is **development**.
-Changes in this branch may be merged to the
-  master one only if it is a 'stable' build.
+Changes in this branch may be merged to the master one only if it is a 'stable' build.
-* For experimental features development new branch `feature-foo` creation is allowed
+* For experimental features development new branch `feature-foo` creation is allowed and recommended.
-  and recommended.
 * Experimental features should be added inside `BUILD_FUTURE` definition:

   ```